 GENC 721 - Embryology and Abnormal Fetal Development (2).
-This halfsemester course covers human development from fertilization to birth through the lens of a genetic counselor.
+This half-term course covers human development from fertilization to birth through the lens of a genetic counselor.
 The influence of genes, gene variants, epigenetics, and teratogens will be explored.
 Topics will include how these influences impact normal and abnormal development in embryogenesis, neural tube folding, limb formation, cardiac maturation, craniofacial and musculoskeletal development.
-Emphasis will also be placed on fetal anomalies that are identified in prenatal screening.
-Topics will include: gametogenesis, embryogenesis, gastrulation, development of the limbs, neural tube, heart, and craniofacies.
-Morphogenesis, dysmorphogenesis as well as teratogenesis will be discussed.
+Emphasis will also be placed on fetal anomalies that are identified in prenatal screening..
 This class will be held online with both live virtual classes and online learning.
 C - GENC 713.